elainebroche-dev/pf4-wayfarers-guided-hikes/README.md

 - code on how to make 12345 list : https://stackoverflow.com/questions/4395230/building-a-list-in-django-templates
 - code on how to display messages to user : https://stackoverflow.com/questions/28240746/django-how-to-implement-alertpopup-message-after-complete-method-in-view
 - more code on fade : https://stackoverflow.com/questions/23101966/bootstrap-alert-auto-close
+- code to test automatically generated dates : https://stackoverflow.com/questions/49874923/how-to-test-auto-now-add-in-django
+- code on how to use setUpTestData based on info from here : https://stackoverflow.com/questions/29428894/django-setuptestdata-vs-setup
+- code on how to create a user reference and log them in : https://stackoverflow.com/questions/2619102/djangos-self-client-login-does-not-work-in-unit-tests

 ### Configuration and Deployment
 - The Code Institute "Django Blog Cheat Sheet" was used extensively to install and configure frameworks and libraries, set up the dbms and prepare the application for deployment : [CI Cheat Sheet](https://codeinstitute.s3.amazonaws.com/fst/Django%20Blog%20Cheat%20Sheet%20v1.pdf)